M-Scott-Lassiter/Alphanumeric-Encoder/API.md

 -   `stringToDecode` **[string][12]** If passed a non-integer number, decimal values are truncated.
     Passing an empty string, `null`, or `undefined` will return `undefined`.
-    Throws an error if the decoded integer exceeds the maximum safe integer for Javascript (`2^53 - 1 = 9007199254740991`).

 #### Examples